vtexdocs/known-issues/docs/en/known-issues/Connections/shopee-the-level-of-tiervariation-not-change.md

 ---
-title: Shopee The level of tier-variation not change
+title: 'Shopee The level of tier-variation not change'
 slug: shopee-the-level-of-tiervariation-not-change
 status: PUBLISHED
 createdAt: 2025-09-08T20:33:30.517Z